Erechtheion: History

 In the post-classical period, the Erechtheion was subject to a number of structural changes that must be assumed to have been prompted by the building's adaptation to Christian worship.
 The first was its conversion to a pillared hall with a groin vaulted roof at some point in the 4th century.
 In the late 6th or 7th century, the Erechtheion was converted into a three-aisled basilica church with the West Corridor serving as the narthex.
 The central portion of the east foundations was removed to make room for a curved apse.
 In the 12th century, the basilica was renovated.
 The round apse was enlarged and was given straight sides on the exterior.
 The chancel screen was extended to the North and South Walls.
-During the Frankish occupation (1204–1458), the Erechteion was deconsecrated and changed to a Bishop's residence, probably for the Catholic bishops of Athens who held mass in the Latin Cathedral of Church of Our Lady of Athens.
+During the Frankish occupation (1204–1458), the Erechtheion was deconsecrated and changed to a Bishop's residence, probably for the Catholic bishops of Athens who held mass in the Latin Cathedral of Church of Our Lady of Athens.
 With the advent of Ottoman control and the adaptation of the Acropolis plateau to a garrison, the Erechtheion took on its final incarnation as the Dizdar's harem.

 More recent research has questioned whether the building was actually in use as a harem, however, as this is not found in Turkish sources.
 This final period of the building's use also witnessed the beginning of traveller's accounts and architectural recording of the structure along with its despoliation by antique collectors, including Elgin.
 This is how one of the caryatids was separated from the rest of the building and ended up in the British Museum.
 At one moment, Perhaps the greatest damage to the edifice came with the siege of 1826–1827, when the Maiden Porch and west facade were felled by cannon fire and the masonry joints were scavenged for lead.
 This ruined state is the condition of the site that prompted the first major anastylosis of the Erechtheion, by Kyriakos Pittakis between 1837 and 1840.